pappasam/config/README.md

-This a repository of Samuel Roeca's personal system settings.
+This a repository of Sam Roeca's personal system settings.
 Feel free to repurpose these files in any way you so-desire.

-OS placement is automated with the help of GNU Stow.
-Simply run the following command from this directory to place the files in the proper location on your OS:
+GNU Stow helps automate the placement of symbolic links in the home directory.
+Run the following command from this directory to place the files in the proper location on your OS:

 ```bash
 make dotfiles